 Testosterone Improves Sexual Function

 Recent clinical studies provide solid evidence8 that testosterone plays a significant role in maintaining sexual function.
 Erectile dysfunction, low libido, and low testosterone are closely linked.
-Plenty of evidence shows that TRT can restore sexual function for many men who suffer from it.
+Evidence shows that TRT can restore sexual function for many men who suffer from it.

 With all the evidence and trials demonstrating testosterone's power over sexual function and sex drive, we can no longer ignore TRT as a remedy.
 Studies9 show testosterone affects nitric oxide (NO) production and how you gain an erection.

 If you have low testosterone levels, your body may not produce enough nitric oxide, which is necessary for erections.
-This can make standard ED medications ineffective.
+In effect, this can make standard ED medications ineffective.

 Sexual health is an integral part of overall well-being.
 Sexual dysfunction is closely associated with depression, low self-esteem, and reduced mood.
 Therefore, one should no longer ignore that TRT is an effective therapy for improving men's quality of life.